-The two new Commands should now appear in your list.
+The two new Commands should now appear in the Commands list.
 If you already have screen on/off commands defined (for example if you use webOS Players), then there’s no need to define specific ones for Android.
 You can use the same Commands across both types of Player.

-Enter your Licence Pool email address, along with any other settings you would routinely change for your environment.
+- Enter the Email Address to be used to licence this Player along with any other settings you would routinely change for your environment.

-Finally, move to the Commands tab, and define the two Commands you created earlier for these devices as follows:
+Finally, move to the Commands tab, and define the two Commands you created earlier for these devices.

 Save your Display Settings Profile.

-If you have XMR up and running, you can now send an instant screen on/off command from the Displays page:
+You can now try sending an instant screen on/off command from the Displays page:

 - Use the row menu for a selected Display and select Send Command: